mrurlwin/laravel-cronless-schedule/README.md

 ![Psalm](https://github.com/spatie/laravel-cronless-schedule/workflows/Psalm/badge.svg)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-cronless-schedule.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-cronless-schedule)

+## Fork

+This is a fork of the Spatie package [spatie/laravel-cronless-schedule](https://github.com/spatie/laravel-cronless-schedule) with support for PHP 7.3.
+If you don't need support for this version of PHP, please use the Spatie package.

 [Laravel's native scheduler](https://laravel.com/docs/master/scheduling) relies on cron to be executed every minute.
 It's rock solid and in most cases you should stick to using it.

 If you want to simulate the scheduler running every minute in a test environment, using cron can be cumbersome.
 This package provides a command to run the scheduler every minute, without relying on cron.
 Instead it uses a [ReactPHP](https://reactphp.org) loop.